emailic/White_Space_Coding_Challenge/README.md

 Rules the algorithm must follow: <br/>
 • you must be able to travel from any house to any other house<br/>
-• you must be able to travel from any house to at least one shop<br/>
+• you must be able to travel from any house to at least one mall<br/>
-• you must be able to travel from any house to the hospital<br/>
+• you must be able to travel from any house to the city center<br/>
 • travel refers to traveling via fast or slow roads, possibly via other houses or malls <br/>
-• not all shops need to be connected Objective of the task: Plan the roads such that the total road cost is minimized, with the total cost given by a weighted sum of the fast and slow total lenghts, i.e cost= a * total_lenght(slow) +(1-a)* total_lenght(fast) with a element of [0,1].*<br/><br/>
+• not all shops need to be connected <br/>

+Objective of the task: Plan the roads such that the total road cost is minimized, with the total cost given by a weighted sum of the fast and slow total lenghts, i.e cost= a * total_lenght(slow) +(1-a)* total_lenght(fast) with a element of [0,1].*<br/><br/>

 Exercise 2:<br/>
 The task is to plan orders in time across two preparation and two cooking stations, given a list of orders coming in.
 Each order has a preparation time and a cooking time.
 The algorithm takes as input a list of orders of length N with their corresponding times (preparation and cooking), and it returns the sequence in which the orders must be prepared and cooked.
 You cannot prepare more than 2 orders at any given time.
 You cannot cook more than 2 orders at any given time.
 All orders must be prepared before they can be cooked.
 Orders do not need to be cooked straight after being prepared.
 Cooking times and preparation times are multiples of 5 minutes with a maximum duration of 1 hour (so the cooking/preparation time takes on values of 5,10,15,20...60 min).
 The objective is to plan the sequencing of orders such that the total time needed to deliver (prepare and cook) all orders is minimized.